whitequark/parser/README.md

 It is unknown whether any gems are affected by this issue.

-### Invalid characters inside comments
+### Invalid characters inside comments and literals

-Ruby MRI permits arbitrary non-7-bit characters to appear in comments regardless of source encoding.
+Ruby MRI permits arbitrary non-7-bit byte sequences to appear in comments, as well as in string or symbol literals in form of escape sequences, regardless of source encoding.
+Parser requires all source code, including the expanded escape sequences, to consist of valid byte sequences in the source encoding that are convertible to UTF-8.

 As of 2013-07-25, there are about 180 affected gems.